BenWassa/drop/README.md

 - Follow the coding conventions outlined in the `README.md`.
 - Refer to the `docs/TechStack.md` for understanding the technologies and development setup.
 - Refer to the `docs/AI_Instructions.md` for project-specific guidelines and workflow.
+- Check `docs/NextSteps.md` for current development priorities and roadmap.
 - Ensure to document any new features or changes in the respective markdown files.